camunda/camunda-docs-manual/content/reference/bpmn20/tasks/user-task.md

 </userTask>
 ```

-The DelegateTask that is passed to the TaskListener implementation, allows you to set the assignee and candidate-users/groups:
+The DelegateTask that is passed to the TaskListener implementation allows you to set the assignee and candidate-users/groups:

 ```java
 public class MyAssignmentHandler implements TaskListener {